Skip to main content

 dlt works in Jupyter Notebook and Google Colab!
 See our Quickstart Colab Demo.

-Looking for source code of all the snippets?
+Looking for the source code of all the snippets?
 You can find and run them from this repository.

 Now that you have a basic understanding of how to get started with dlt, you might be eager to dive deeper.
-For that we need to switch to a more advanced data source - the GitHub API.
+For that, we need to switch to a more advanced data source - the GitHub API.
 We will load issues from our dlt-hub/dlt repository.

 note